restraint-harness/restraint/docs/tasks.rst

 no_localwatchdog
 ~~~~~~~~~~~~~~~~

-Normally resatraint will setup a localwatchdog which will attempt to recover from a hung task
+Normally restraint will setup a localwatchdog which will attempt to recover from a hung task
 before the external watchdog (if running under beaker) triggers.
 But you can tell restraint to
 not setup a localwatchdog monitor by including this key with a value of true.
 Only true or false are
 valid values.